DEXLANSOPRAZOLE

 Medicinal Benefits

 DEXLANSOPRAZOLE belongs to a group of antiulcer medicines or proton pump inhibitors.
 DEXLANSOPRAZOLE is used to treat heartburn caused by erosive esophagitis and gastroesophageal reflux disease (GERD).
 Treating these diseases provides relief in symptoms such as difficulty swallowing, heartburn, and persistent cough.
-DEXLANSOPRAZOLE works by blocking the action of the enzyme known as gastric proton pump responsible for the production of acid.
+DEXLANSOPRAZOLE works by blocking the action of the enzyme known as the gastric proton pump responsible for the production of acid.
 This reduces the amount of acid produced, heals the ulcers and prevents the formation of new ulcers.

 Directions for Use